 End-Entity: An entity that participates in the PKI.
 Usually a Server, Service, Router, or a Person.
 In the context of SHAKEN, it is the Service Provider on behalf of the originating endpoint.

-Identity: Either a canonical address-of-record (AoR) SIP Uniform Resource Identifier URI employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC3966] or as the user portion of a SIP URI.
+Identity: Either a canonical address-of-record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC3966] or as the user portion of a SIP URI.
 See also Caller ID. [draft-ietf-stir-4474bis]

 National/Regional Regulatory Authority (NRAA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.

 NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).